barna-tudor/vsp-backend-challenge-BTC/README.md

 # README
 API made in Kotlin using Ktor and the Google Drive API.
-Login database made using mongoDB, named `UserDB`, mongoDB port `27017`
+Login database made using mongoDB, named `UserDB`,

 ## Pre-launch set-up